Miners battle to keep Ebola at bay in West Africa

 Though it has no mines in countries affected thus far, Randgold is among several miners in West Africa to have launched preventive measures against an outbreak that has killed more than 900 people in four countries.

-The World Health Organization has called the epidemic an "extraordinary event" that constitutes an international health risk.
+The World Health Organisation has called the epidemic an "extraordinary event" that constitutes an international health risk.
 There is no known cure for Ebola, which is transmitted through direct contact with bodily fluids.

 The outbreak began in eastern Guinea in February, before spreading to Sierra Leone and Liberia.
 Cases have also been recorded in Nigeria.